vfadlan/blog/content/posts/avr/00-hello/index.md

 ## Bitwise Operators

-To handle all these bit-by-bit operations you I had to equip myself with the right tool: bit-wise operators.
+To handle all these bit-by-bit operations I had to equip myself with the right tool: bit-wise operators.
 This operator simply gives me bit-wise manipulation technique:
 * Clearing a bit on a register
 * Setting a bit
 * Rotating a bit
 * Extracting a bit from registers
 * Reversing
-* Many other operators
+* Many other operations

 ## Input
 There are many ways to receive an input signal.
 You can receive it from some communication channel, sensor, or a simpler one, like a switch button and a potentiometer.